strangelove-ventures/oss-repo-template-golang/CONTRIBUTING.md

 Please report it via email to security@strange.love.
 For more information on reporting security vulnerabilities, please see our [security policy](./SECURITY.md).

-When creating a bug report, please include as much detail as possible.
+When creating a bug report, please use the [template](./.github/ISSUE_TEMPLATE/bug_report.yml) and include as much detail as possible.
 At a minimum be sure to include the following:
 - What you were trying to do
 - How the bug can be reproduced
 - What you expected to happen